 The proposed North East Link would provide a new road link between the Metropolitan Ring Road at Greensborough and the Eastern Freeway.
 The proposed project includes twin tunnels travelling under the Yarra River, two tunnel ventilation structures, and upgrades to Eastern Freeway including Doncaster Busway.

-The North East Link Authority (NELA) is responsible for all aspects of the project including developing the business case, stakeholder and community engagement and procurement.
+The North East Link Project (NELP) is responsible for all aspects of the project including developing the business case, stakeholder and community engagement, and procurement.

 The EES process provides for the analysis of potential effects on environmental assets and the means of avoiding, minimising or managing adverse effects.
 It also includes public involvement and the opportunity for an integrated response to a proposal.
 Read more information on the EES process.

-During the preparation of an EES, a technical reference group (TRG) with members from government agencies, local government and statutory authorities is appointed by the Department of Environment, Land, Water and Planning (DELWP) at the request of the Minister.
-The role of the TRG for the North East Link EES is to provide advice to North East Link Authority and DELWP on the preparation of the EES.
-Environment Protection Authority Victoria (EPA) is a member of the TRG, and our focus is to ensure potential impacts to the environment and human health are properly addressed.
+During the preparation of the EES, a technical reference group (TRG) with members from government agencies, local government and statutory authorities was appointed by the Department of Environment, Land, Water and Planning (DELWP) at the request of the Minister.
+The role of the TRG for the North East Link EES is to provide advice to NELP and DELWP on the preparation of the EES.
+As a member of the TRG, EPA provided a review of EES documentation including technical reports for the project, to ensure potential impacts to the environment and human health are properly addressed.